Last updated 29 Oct, 2018

 American Citizens Accessing Money in Cuba

-As a visitor travelling on an American passport, you'll need to plan carefully how you will fund your purchases during your time in Cuba, as a Credit Card from a US bank may not yet work!
+As a visitor traveling on an American passport, you'll need to plan carefully how you will fund your purchases during your time in Cuba, as a Credit Card from a US bank may not yet work!
 Check with your bank before you leave to see if they have authorized use in Cuba.

 These are the most common and popular ways Americans access their money while in Cuba: